top of page

 Website: www.bvb.de

-Just like their Stadion Rote Erde home, which is dwarfed by the huge Signal Iduna Park next door, Borussia Dortmund II also stand in the shadow of a more illustrious neighbour.
+Just as their Stadion Rote Erde home is dwarfed by the huge Signal Iduna Park next door, Borussia Dortmund II also stand in the shadow of a more illustrious neighbour.
 But, along with the club's other academy sides, they play a vital role in keeping Borussia Dortmund as the 'go-to' club for some of football's brightest young talents with the likes of Kerem Demirbay, Matthias Ginter, Alexander Isak, Julian Weigl and Jacob Bruun Larsen having all turned out for 'II' during their development by the BVB star factory.

 Life for one of football's finest finishing schools began as 'Borussia Dortmund Amateure' in the post-war district Kreisliga before their first taste of success came with promotion to the Berzirksliga in 1957.
 A third-place finish the following season gave them momentum to secure promotion to the Landesliga Westfalen in 1964 before finishing eight points clear of Teutonia Lippstadt to lift the title and win promotion to the Westfalenliga in 1969 - at the time, the highest amateur league in the region.
 This triggered a yo-yo period however during which the side bounced around the amateur leagues before regaining their football composure and rising back up the pyramid to the fourth-tier Oberliga Westfalen by 1987.